Guaranteed lower eigenvalue bounds for Steklov operators using conforming finite element methods: Numerical Examples

 Let us also introduce the total errors by

-The relation between the total errors and the degrees of freedom (DOF) is displayed in Figure \ref{fig:1}.
+The relation between the total errors and the degrees of freedom is displayed in Fig. \ref{fig:1}.

-From the computational results for two domains and the comparision between the bound (\ref{eq:final_eig_estimation}) and the one from \cite{YXLiu}, we can draw the conclusion that \begin{enumerate} \item [(1)] The conforming FEM can lead not only the guaranteed upper bounds $\lambda_{k,h}$ but also lower bounds $\uline{\lambda}_{k,h}$ of the eigenvalues $\lambda_{k}$.
-However, the non-conforming FEM in \cite{YXLiu} merely provide the guaranteed lower eigenvalue bounds. \item [(2)] Both the lower eigenvalue bounds proposed in this paper and the one in \cite{YXLiu} have a sub-optimal convergence rate, compared with the theoretical estimation for the approximate eigenvalues. \item [(3)] With the same degree of freedom (DOF), the lower bound in (\ref{eq:final_eig_estimation}) gives slightly better estimation than the one from the non-conforming FEM.
-However, to obain the bound (\ref{eq:final_eig_estimation}), one has to pay more efforts to solve matrix problem of larger scale to obtain $\bar{\kappa}_h$. \end{enumerate}
+Different from the nonconforming FEM in \cite{YXLiu} which merely provide the guaranteed lower eigenvalue bounds, the conforming FEM produces both the upper bounds and the lower bounds of the eigenvalues.
+From the computational results for two domains and the comparison between the bound (\ref{eq:final_eig_estimation}) and the one from \cite{YXLiu}, we draw the conclusion that \begin{enumerate} \item [(1)] Both the lower eigenvalue bounds proposed in this paper and the one in \cite{YXLiu} have a sub-optimal convergence rate for the leading Steklov eigenvalues, compared with the convergence rate estimated by the numerical results themselves. \item [(2)] With the same degree of freedom, the lower bound in (\ref{eq:final_eig_estimation}) (or \eqref{eq:CG-eigenbound}) gives slightly better estimation than the one from the nonconforming FEM.
+However, to obtain the bound (\ref{eq:final_eig_estimation}), one has to pay more efforts to solve a matrix problem to obtain $\bar{\kappa}_h$. \end{enumerate}